 After graduating from the School of Education with a degree in elementary education, I was torn between becoming a classroom teacher and pursuing the environmental education route.
 So I decided to do a little of both and see which connected to my soul.
 Over the course of several years, I taught in a variety of environmental education positions.
 I ran a summer garden program at a Montessori school, I did Americorps teaching gardening and healthy eating in Chicago Public Schools, I worked as a naturalist at a nature center in Michigan, and I volunteered on a community farm in New York.
 I loved the work I was doing, but craved a deeper connection with students than could be found in the typical one-hour programs I was leading.
 As a classroom teacher, I realized I could give my students deeper experiences learning about science and nature by connecting it to the rest of the school curriculum.
 I believe that classroom teachers, who spend nearly 40 hours a week with their students, can make the biggest impact on children's knowledge and connection to the earth.

 These days, I'm finishing my Reading Specialist Masters at the University of Wisconsin-Madison, where my focus is on integrating science and literacy.
 My special interests are inquiry-based learning, literacy engagement, and environmental and social justice.
-I'm also a Wisconsin Master Naturalist and spend my summers at a local nature center leading outdoor adventures with kids.
+I'm also a Wisconsin Master Naturalist (albeit a pretty lousy one compared to the incredibly knowledgeable naturalists that make up that crew) and spend my summers at a local nature center leading outdoor adventures with kids.

 During the school year, I teach kindergarten in a public school.
 Like you, I struggle to fit in the daily demands of a rigorous curriculum while still maintaining a sacred space of joy and wonder where every child can bloom.
 In my eight years of teaching, I have slowly gathered resources and connections that help me keep inquiry, curiosity and joy at the center of my classroom.
 I hope to share many of those resources in this space.
 Feel free to read, use and offer ideas for your classroom as well!